Surgery obstructions from Khovanov homology: Introduction

 In Section \ref{sec:fillings} we review the required elements of surgery theory on 3-manifolds, and introduce the notion of a simple, strongly invertible knot manifold (Definition \ref{def:simple-strong}) and the associated quotient tangle (Definition \ref{def:associated-tangle}).
 This is precisely the family of manifolds for which fillings may be studied by way of Khovanov homology.

-Section \ref{sec:width} establishes the stability of Khovanov homology for branch sets associated to integer surgery (see Lemma \ref{lem:general-stability}).
-As a result, we may define the maximal and minimal width of the Khovanov homology for the branch set of an integer filling (Definition \ref{def:max-min}), and this is used to give width bounds for the branch set of an arbitrary filling in terms of the branch sets associated to integer fillings.
+Section \ref{sec:width} establishes the stability of Khovanov homology for branch sets associated with integer surgery (see Lemma \ref{lem:general-stability}).
+As a result, we may define the maximal and minimal width of the Khovanov homology for the branch set of an integer filling (Definition \ref{def:max-min}), and this is used to give upper bounds for width for the branch set of an arbitrary filling in terms of the branch sets associated with integer fillings.
+In pursuing this, we establish an interesting characterization of the trivial knot, among strongly invertible knots, from Khovanov homology (Theorem \ref{thm:trivial-knot}).
 We also discuss quasi-alternating links as they arise naturally in this context (see Theorem \ref{thm:quasi-alternating}), and in particular we demonstrate that L-spaces arising from large surgery on a Berge knot may be realized as the two-fold branched cover of a quasi-alternating link (see Proposition \ref{prp:Berge-quasi-alternating}).

+Section \ref{sec:estimates} treats lower bounds for width for the branch set of an arbitrary filling in terms of the branch sets associated with integer fillings.
+This relies on a notion of generic tangle introduced in Definition \ref{def:generic}.

 Section \ref{sec:obstructions} applies the above material to the main results of this paper.
-We prove upper bounds for the width of the Khovanov homology of a branch set associated to a lens space surgery (Theorem \ref{thm:lens-bound}), as well as for the width of a finite filling (Theorem \ref{thm:finite-bound}).
+We prove upper bounds for the width of the Khovanov homology of a branch set associated with a lens space surgery (Theorem \ref{thm:lens-bound}), as well as for the width of a finite filling (Theorem \ref{thm:finite-bound}).
 These bounds, combined with the stable behaviour of the associated Khovanov homology groups developed in Section \ref{sec:width} give rise to our main results on surgery obstructions (Theorem \ref{thm:lens} and Theorem \ref{thm:finite}).